Ukraine says it repels attacks as Russia tries to retake land near Bakhmut | Law-Order

 "The fire was intensive this week.
 Our forces pushed forward a little, stopped near the canal.
 It's hard to push them (the Russians) out of there," said a soldier with the call sign Medvid, which means "bear" in Ukrainian.
 The unit's troops said they were firing around 100 mortar rounds a day at Russian positions.
 They said their location could not be disclosed.

-Ukraine says it has made small advances this week on the flanks of the city in the industrial Donbas region even as Russia's Wagner private army has inched closer to capturing the city itself.
-Deputy Ukrainian Defence Minister Hanna Maliar said the Russian forces had gained some ground inside Bakhmut in fierce fighting but did not control the city.
+Ukraine says it has made small advances this week on the flanks of the city in the industrial Donbas region even as Wagner has inched closer to capturing the city itself.
+Deputy Ukrainian Defence Minister Hanna Maliar said the Russian forces had gained some ground inside Bakhmut but did not control the city.

-"The enemy is trying to regain what they have lost... but our forces are repulsing the attacks," she said in televised remarks.
-"It's very difficult to carry out combat missions there and every metre (of advance) is like 10 kilometres in other conditions."
-She said the Russian forces had made "some progress" inside Bakhmut but did not say how far forward they had advanced.
+"Extremely fierce fighting continues in the area of Bakhmut.
+The enemy cannot win with quality, so he tries with quantity," she said in a Telegram post.
+Russia had boosted its number of troops and amounts of ammunition, she said.
+"The rate of our troops' advance in the suburbs of Bakhmut today is somewhat reduced.
+At the same time, the enemy is unable to regain lost positions - our soldiers repel all enemy attacks in this area," she said.

-The head of Russian mercenaries fighting in Bakhmut said the city was unlikely to fall in the next two days.
-Ukrainian soldiers, he said, were holed up in a makeshift "fortress" in the south of the city.
-Moscow regards its assault on Bakhmut, a city of about 70,000 before Russia's full-scale invasion nearly 15 months ago, as an important part of a campaign to capture the rest of the industrial Donbas region of eastern Ukraine.
+Moscow regards its assault on Bakhmut as an important part of a campaign to capture the rest of the Donbas region.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)